 We haven’t yet found a language that we can’t support!
 There are a handful of languages which don’t yet have audio/read-alouds, but all have written support.

 Teachers engage with Medley in two ways.
 First, they control how Medley supports their students--what default settings are turned on and what tools are used when.
-Second, teachers have access to a web app where they can scaffold content themselves, for instance for materials which will be printed and handed out to students.
+Second, teachers have access to a web app where they can view student usage to understand which scaffolds they're using most frequently, and on what sites.

 Student data privacy and student safety are our highest priorities.
 We employ industry-leading safeguards on both measures.
 Medley does not provide students access to an open-ended AI chat.